rcrews/docs-website/runtime/7.0.0/governance-concepts.md

 breadcrumb-title: Cloudera Runtime Concepts & Use Cases
 title: Governance
 publications:
-  # THIS ENTRY IS AN EXAMPLE TILL PUBLICATIONS START BEING ADDED
-  #- title: Using Apache Atlas
+  - title: Controlling Data Access Using Metadata Tags
-  #  url: using-atlas/index.html
+    url: atlas-access-control-using-tags/index.html
-  #  description: >-
+    description: >-
-  #    How to use Apache Atlas to search for, classify, and manage data.
+      How to use Apache Atlas to search for, classify, and manage data.
 ---
 Apache Atlas provides data governance capabilities for Hadoop.
 Apache Atlas serves as a common metadata store that is designed to exchange